 When McMillan opened in 1970, the Adult Room was a hub of activity.
-The card catalog and reference collection were there, as was an LP listening station.
+The card catalog and reference collection were there, as was an LP vinyl listening station.
 Students used the Reader's Guide to find magazine articles for homework.
-Almost fifty years later, the large (10,800 square feet) space need to be repurposed to meet new community needs.
+Almost fifty years later, the large (10,800 square feet) space needs to be repurposed to meet new community needs.

 The flooring in the room dates from 1992 and is in need of replacement.
-Since all the furniture would be moved out of the room for that, it was time to examine how to best use the space.
+Since all the furniture would be moved out of the room for that, it was time to examine how to best use the entire space.
 In late 2018, the Library Board selected the architecural firm of Engberg Anderson to guide a community-based design process.

 After a community survey and a series of four public and staff workshops, Engberg Anderson presented their final report to the Library Board on May 1 in a public meeting.
 Final Report - Appendices.
 The preliminary plans call for:

 - Moving the Makerspace from its cramped quarters on our lower level to a larger space just off the Upper Lobby.

 - Adding a medium sized meeting room (10-25 people).

 - Creating two group study / work rooms (3-5 people).